allape/openkvm/README.md

        sudo apt-get update
        sudo apt-get install -y build-essential g++ cmake pkg-config unzip libopencv-dev

-       # But in BTT-Pi, it is only up tp v4.5.1
+       # But in Debian 11, it is only up tp v4.5.1
-       # Then, I have to change the version of `gocv.io/x/gocv` to corresponding version
+       # Then, We have to change the version of `gocv.io/x/gocv` to corresponding version
-       sed -i 's/gocv.io\/x\/gocv v0.36.1/gocv.io\/x\/gocv opencv-4.5.1/g' openkvm/go.mod
+       sed -i 's/gocv.io\/x\/gocv v0.39.0/gocv.io\/x\/gocv opencv-4.5.1/g' openkvm/go.mod
        ```
     - Method 2: Build OpenCV from source
       This may cost over 10 hours to build on BTT-Pi, I crashed at 96% :(